cysouw/diathesis/text/c11_infinitive.md

 - Die Schülerin hat gut reden.
 :::

-All the examples above are constructions that do not show any role-remapping, i.e. they do not exhibit diathesis.
+All these examples mentioned above are constructions that do not show any role-remapping, i.e. they exhibit epithesis.
 In contrast, there are also various light verbs that induce a diathesis when used together with an infinitive.
 For example, *lassen* induces a causative/permissive diathesis [@next a], see [@sec:infinitive-lassen-causative].
 Likewise widely acknowledged are verbs of perception like *sehen* that give rise to an experiencer construction [@next b], see [@sec:infinitive-sehen].
 Less widely discussed is the diathesis of *haben* with an infinitive of a position verb, expressing that the nominative subject is some kind of agent/experiencer mixture [@next c], see [@sec:infinitive-haben].

 ::: ex
 - Die Lehrerin lässt den Schüler ihre Pflanzen gießen.